mozman/dxfwrite/doc/dxfengine.rst

 DXFEngine
 =========

-DXFEngine is the dxf entity creation engine, main interface for dxfwrite.
+DXFEngine is the dxf entity creation factory, the dxfwrite interface.

 .. class:: DXFEngine